Efficient Quantum Oracle for Solving Bilinear Diophantine Equations on Digital Quantum Computers: Numerical simulations

-We have tested the algorithm on $>800$ factoring problems randomly selected with $n\leq 35$, confirming successful factorization in all cases, with $P\rightarrow 1$ for the Grover based algorithm.
-For the digital adiabatic algorithm we define success when the probability in the solution state reaches $P=0.9$.
+We have tested the Grover-H algorithm on $>800$ factoring problems randomly selected with $n\leq 35$, confirming successful factorization in all cases with $P\rightarrow 1$.
 Figure~\ref{fig:qscaling} summarizes the minimum required number of qubits and iteration steps for each problem.
-Both algorithms use the same number of qubits which ranges from $2n-9$ to $2n-5$ in the worst case depending on the specific problem.
-The number of gates per iteration step is dominated by the multiply and add operations scaling as $n^3$ in both algorithms.
+The qubit count ranges from $2n-9$ to $2n-5$ depending on the factors.
+Convergence is deterministic, with the required number of iteration steps scaling asymptotically as $\pi 2^{n/2-4}$.
+The number of gates per iteration step is dominated by the multiply and add operations scaling as $n^3$.
 The scale of the simulations, here obtained using a single CPU with 64 GiB of total memory, are comparable to recent results for a highly optimized version of Shor's algorithm emulated on a 2048 GPU cluster~\cite{Willsch2023}.
-The largest biprime we have factored using the Grover based factoring algorithm on an emulator is $N=30398263859 = 7393 \times 4111763$ (a $n=35$ bit number).
+The largest biprime we have factored on an emulator is $N=30398263859 = 7393 \times 4111763$ ($n=35$).

-The scale of these simulations allows us to investigate and compare the convergence and asymptotic complexity of both algorithms.
-Generally we find the Grover based algorithm converges with far fewer iteration steps than the digital adiabatic algorithm, with the difference increasing with $N$.
-In terms of time complexity the digital adiabatic algorithm requires between $2^{n-4}$ iteration steps (superlinear gate complexity in $N$) and $2^{\frac{n}{2}-1}$ (sublinear gate complexity in $N$) with large scatter depending on the problem instance.
-Convergence for the Grover algorithm however is much more deterministic, with the required number of iteration steps scaling asymptotically as $\pi2^{n/2-4}$ (sublinear gate complexity).
-In terms of the required number of two-qubit gates, the digital adiabatic algorithm is competitive with the Grover algorithm for only a small fraction $\lesssim 0.1$ of problem instances studied.